2216 N. Charles St., Baltimore, MD 21218 410-235-1660

 Journalist and author Jane Eisner.
 Her new biography of singer-songwriter Carole King is the latest in the Yale University Press series, Jewish Lives.

-Carole King was a 19-year-old songwriter from Brooklyn when she wrote "Take Good Care of My Baby" for the pop singer Bobby Vee.
-In 1961, the song would become one of nineteen Top-Ten hits Carole King would go on to write for other artists over four decades.
+In 1961, Carole King was a 19-year-old songwriter from Brooklyn when she wrote "Take Good Care of My Baby" for the pop singer Bobby Vee.
+The song was one of nineteen Top-Ten hits Carole King would go on to write for other artists over four decades.

 Ten years after that hit, King recorded an iconic album as a performer that garnered multiple hits for herself.
 Tapestry was an international sensation.
 It won four Grammy awards, and established Carole King as a force in pop music whose impact and influence are boundless.

-Journalist and author Jane Eisner joins Midday.
-She wrote a detailed and illuminating new biography of one of most influential American singer-songwriters of the 20th century.
+Tom's guest for the hour on Midday today is journalist and author Jane Eisner.
+She has written a detailed and illuminating new biography of one of most influential American singer-songwriters of the 20th century.

 Stay Connected